Aure64/pyro_fork/README.md

 [![Pyrometer UI screenshot](doc/pyrometer-0.2.0-ui-thumb.jpg)](doc/pyrometer-0.2.0-ui.png)

-Pyrometer UI can be configured to display system resources and Pyrometer process information by setting `show_pyrometer_info` to `true`.
-This is useful when Pyrometer runs on the same machine as Tezos baker as it allows to quickly asses basic system health indicators such as availabel memory and disk space.
+Pyrometer UI can be configured to display system resources and Pyrometer process information by setting `show_system_info` to `true`.
+This is useful when Pyrometer runs on the same machine as Tezos baker as it allows to quickly asses basic system health indicators such as available memory and disk space.

 ### Teztnets